Formal Synthesis of Controllers for Uncertain Linear Systems against $\omega$-Regular Properties: A Set-based Approach: Case Study

 \section{Case Study}

-To show the effectiveness of our results, we first simulate the running example with the HCI-based controllers, which are readily computed in Section~\ref{sec4}.
-Then, we apply our results to a quadrotor example.
-Finally, we compare our approaches with some currently existing tools for discretization-based approaches in terms of computational time.
-The synthesis and simulation in this section are performed on a computer equipped with Quad-Core Intel Core i7 (2.7 GHz) and 16 GB of RAM running macOS Big Sur (Version 11.3.1).
+To show the effectiveness of our results, we first simulate the running example with the HCI-based controllers, which have already been computed in Section~\ref{sec4}.
+Then, we apply our results to a cruise control example.
+Finally, we compare our approaches with some currently existing tools in terms of computational time.
+The synthesis and simulation are performed on a computer equipped with Quad-Core Intel Core i7 (2.7 GHz) and 16 GB of RAM running macOS Big Sur (Version 11.5.2), using \texttt{MATLAB2019b} along with multi-parametric toolbox \texttt{MPT}~\cite{Herceg2013Multia} and optimization software~\texttt{MOSEK} (version 9.3.6)~\cite{ApS2019MOSEK}.
 It is also worth noting that controllers in both cases can be applied over an infinite time horizon.
-The number of time steps for the simulation in both cases are only selected for demonstration purposes.
+The numbers of time steps for the simulation are selected only for demonstration purposes.